Matthew Matthew

 G99 Larger systems or higher export capacity DNO approval required before installation

-The purpose isn’t to restrict installation, it’s to prevent local grid overload and ensure safe export into the local network.
+The purpose is not to restrict installation; it is to prevent local grid overload and ensure safe export into the local network.

 At Solar4Good, this process is handled as part of the installation workflow.
-Homeowners don’t submit applications themselves, but you may receive DNO acknowledgement paperwork afterwards, particularly if applying for export payments.
-Where battery storage is installed alongside solar, it is typically covered within the same DNO registration process.
+Homeowners do not submit applications themselves, but you may receive DNO acknowledgement paperwork afterwards, particularly if applying for export payments.
+Where you add battery storage alongside solar, the same DNO registration process typically covers it.

 Conclusion

-Solar panel regulations in the UK are designed to balance safety, visual impact, and grid stability, not to discourage installation.
+Solar panel regulations in the UK aim to balance safety, visual impact, and grid stability, not to discourage installation.
 For the majority of standard homes, the process is administrative rather than restrictive.
 Understanding the difference between planning rules, building regulations, and grid approvals removes much of the uncertainty.

-If you’re unsure how regulations apply to your specific property, Solar4Good offers obligation-free consultations.
-We’ll assess your roof, confirm whether permitted development applies, and manage the necessary compliance steps so the installation process remains straightforward.
-Contact us today for more information, and one of our consultants will walk you through everything you need to know.
+If you are unsure how regulations apply to your specific property, Solar4Good offers obligation-free consultations.
+We will assess your roof, confirm whether permitted development applies, and manage the necessary compliance steps so the installation process remains straightforward.
+Contact us today and one of our consultants will walk you through everything you need to know.

 Frequently Asked Questions